xKlams/42/fractol/README.md

 ## Overview

-Fract-ol is designed to visualize mathematical fractal sets on your screen.
+Fractol is designed to visualize mathematical fractal sets on your screen.
 It uses the escape time algorithm to determine how quickly points diverge under repeated iteration of a function, coloring them based on this behavior.
 The project emphasizes graphical programming concepts, event handling, and optimization within the constraints of the 42 school environment.

 ## Features